 - Rigid Metal Duct: The only dryer vent that can be installed within a wall, the rigid metal duct has a smooth interior to encourage the flow of air and lint.

-Once widely used, the plastic or vinyl dryer duct is no longer recommended as it is a fire hazard.
+- Vinyl Vent: Once widely used, the plastic or vinyl dryer duct is no longer recommended as it is a fire hazard.
 Some codes do not allow these vents.

 03 of 05

 How to Install a Dryer Vent and Tube

 Installing a vent and tube to a dryer is a simple project, especially since it is possible to buy complete dryer vent kits with all of the items you need.

 The most difficult part is cutting a hole in the side of the house.
 This can be accomplished with a jigsaw, multi-tool, or reciprocating saw.

 - If the rigid aluminum vent pipe has been shipped flat or in any other non-cylindrical shape, form the pipe into a cylinder while wearing gloves.

 - Cut a 4 1/4-inch diameter hole in the exterior wall.

 - Attach the plastic vent cap to the vent pipe.

 - From the outside, insert the vent cap and pipe assembly through the hole, then screw it into place.